leighseverson/purexposure/README.md

 SpatialPolygonsDataFrame objects are saved by county name (e.g., “Fresno”).

-If you want to avoid repeatedly downloading the same data sets in future R sessions, you should explicitly save the data.

 ### 3\. `calculate_exposure` to applied pesticides

 The `calculate_exposure` function calculates exposure to applied